 Hyperthymic people are those people who have so much energy, do so many things and get so much done they annoy others.
 Goel, Terman and Terman (2002) defined Hyperthymia as equivalent to Hypomania but without the impairment.
 So if you lose control it is hypomania and you get diagnosed with a mental illness (Bipolar.)
 But Hyperthymia by this definition means you are able to hold it together.

-In their discussion of Bipolar and creativity Shapiro and Weisberg (1999) define Hyperthymia as those people who have had periods of hypomania but there had not been a period of depression.
+In their discussion of Bipolar and creativity, Shapiro and Weisberg (1999) define Hyperthymia as those people who have had periods of hypomania but there had not been a period of depression.
 This inconsistency in definition for Hyperthymia leads to a lot of inconsistencies in our understanding of this personality dimension.

 Does that mean people with Hyperthymia are mentally ill?

 A Hyperthymic personality has been suggested as a possible precursor for Bipolar Disorder.
-Currently the DSM-4 includes diagnosis for Bipolar I, the most severe kind and the Bipolar II variety with less visible mania, but not necessarily less severe, as the choices.
+Currently, the DSM-4 includes diagnoses for Bipolar I, the most severe kind and the Bipolar II variety with less visible mania, but not necessarily less severe, as the choices.
 Some theoreticians have suggested that there are also some “soft bipolar disorders.”
 They have suggested designations of Bipolar III and Bipolar IV for the less obvious forms.